 \section{Evaluation}

-In this section, we compare DiffPD to a few baseline differentiable simulation methods and conduct ablation studies on the acceleration techniques in Sec.~\ref{sec:diff_pd} and Sec.~\ref{sec:collision}.
-We start by discussing the difference between implicit and explicit/semi-implicit time-stepping schemes in backpropagation.
-Next, we compare our simulator to two other fully implicit simulators implemented with the Newton's method.
+In this section, we compare DiffPD with a few baseline differentiable simulation methods and conduct ablation studies on the acceleration techniques in Sec.~\ref{sec:diff_pd} and Sec.~\ref{sec:contact}.
+We start by discussing the difference between implicit and explicit time-stepping schemes in backpropagation.
+Next, we compare our simulator with two other fully implicit simulators implemented with the Newton's method.
+We end this section with a discussion on the two contact models implemented in DiffPD.
 The end goal of this section is to evaluate the difference between different time-stepping methods and understand the source of efficiency in DiffPD.
 We implement both baseline algorithms and DiffPD in C++ and use Eigen~\cite{eigen} for sparse matrix factorization and linear solvers.
 We run all experiments in this section and next section on a virtual machine instance from Google Cloud Platform with 16 Intel Xeon Scalable Processors (Cascade Lake) @ 3.1 GHz and 64 GB memory.
 We use OpenMP for parallel computing and 8 threads by default unless otherwise specified.